NolanSmug/blackjack/README.md

 - `getCard(int n)`: Returns the card at index `n` in the deck.
 - `toString()`: Returns a string representation of the deck.

-## Driver

-The `Driver` class contains the main method to start the game.

-## Game

-The `Game` class manages the overall flow of the game.

-- `playGame()`: Starts and manages logic in the game of Blackjack.
-> Note: Some rules such as splitting and doubling down are not implemented in my version of Blackjack.
-Logic for advanced rules will be added soon.

-## Hand

-The `Hand` class represents a player's hand in the game.

-- `addCardToHand()`: Adds a card to the hand.
-- `sortHand()`: Sorts the hand.
-- `getHandScore()`: Returns the score of the hand.
-- `getTopCard()`: Returns the top card of the hand.
-- `toString()`: Returns a string representation of the hand.

 ## Player

 The `Player` class represents a player in the game.